 Rebecca Miller has spent her career supporting strong civil society and a voice in decision making for all people.
-At TPI’s Center for Global Philanthropy, Rebecca works with clients to design, implement, and evaluate philanthropic programs that benefit people across the globe and works closely with the New England International Donors (NEID).
+At TPI’s Center for Global Philanthropy, Rebecca works with clients to design, implement, and evaluate philanthropic programs that benefit people across the globe.

 Rebecca previously served as a Technical Advisor on Resilience, Governance, and Partnership at the international development and humanitarian organization Mercy Corps.
 There, she supported Mercy Corps’ country programs to develop strong partnerships with local organizations – advising them on ways to effectively engage civil society and hold local government accountable to the needs of the community.
 With a global portfolio, Rebecca particularly spent her time on the Middle East and the response to the Syria crisis.